 Systematic protection of high biodiversity value forests in the Czech Republic

-This project is implemented by Hnutí DUHA in cooperation with Hnutí DUHA Šelmy from November 2023 to October 2025.
+This project was implemented by Hnutí DUHA in cooperation with Hnutí DUHA Šelmy from November 2023 to October 2025.

 Hnutí DUHA employees have been explaining the development of natural forests during public excursions for more than two decades. © Ester Dobiášová